 A collection of photographs, original drawings, newspapers and other documents help bring the story to life.
 The museum approaches the subject with sensitivity, while illuminating the heroism of Resistance fighters.
 The museum also doubles as a memorial site.

 Address: 14 Rue Hébert, Grenoble

 This unique museum focuses on the culture and heritage of the Dauphiné region.
-Housed in a 17th-century building (formerly a convent), the museum illustrates all aspects of life in the region through archaeology, history, and ethnology exhibits.
-There are permanent exhibits about the rural life of the region, the people of the Alps, and the history of skiing.
-Once or twice a year, the museum also hosts temporary exhibits that focus on foreign cultures.
+Housed in a marvelous 17th-century building (formerly a convent), the museum illustrates all aspects of life in the region through archaeology, history, and ethnology exhibits.
+Permanent exhibits focus on the rural life of the region, the people of the French Alps, and the history of skiing.
+The museum also presents temporary exhibits about foreign cultures.